 - Bolt / Stripe / Amazon Pay / PayPal — Payments are the bane of mobile shopping experience.
 You can choose from different WooCommerce payment gateway extensions to make it easier to collect payments.

 Ultimately, mobile shopping is more than just about making a purchase.
 Many users use it primarily to look up product information and check/compare prices.
 Make your online store experience great for your users on their mobile devices.

 When a user makes any changes to their shopping cart, WooCommerce uses the Get Refreshed Fragments AJAX request to update the shopping cart contents dynamically.
 Refreshing the cart page without reloading it seems great from a user experience perspective.

-Just to verify, I tested an up-to-date WooCommerce store on Pingdom Tools and here are the results:
+Just to verify, we tested an up-to-date WooCommerce store on Pingdom Tools and here are the results:

-Enabling this behavior will ensure that the user is redirected to the Cart page after adding a product to their cart.
+Enabling this behavior ensures the user is redirected to the Cart page after adding a product to their cart.

 Optimizing WooCommerce Admin Panel